Driving Tips 8 min read 19 April 2026 5 views

 7. Common mistakes and how to fix them

-This sounds obvious when explained clearly.
-Most candidates understand it in theory.
-The problem is that under test conditions, the natural instinct is to wait until you are certain — to click only when the danger is unambiguous.
-By that point, the scoring window for that hazard has often already narrowed or closed.
+Under test conditions, the natural instinct is to wait until you are certain — to click only when the danger is unambiguous.
+By that point, the highest-scoring part of the window for that hazard has often already passed.
+The test rewards the recognition of danger starting to unfold, not confirmation that it has fully unfolded.

 How the scoring actually works